ibm-cloud-docs/satellite/data-security.md

 - An IBM-owned encryption key for each location that is used to encrypt the TLS certificates, secrets, and Certificate Authority of the {{site.data.keyword.satelliteshort}} control plane domain.
 - {{site.data.keyword.satelliteshort}} control plane and {{site.data.keyword.satelliteshort}} cluster data that can be used to restore the control plane and clusters in case of a disaster.

+### Stored information from resources that you create
+{: #sat-sensitive-data-user-added}

+Because {{site.data.keyword.satelliteshort}} is an extension of {{site.data.keyword.cloud_notm}} to your own environment, you create many resources whose metadata might be stored, backed up, and encrypted in {{site.data.keyword.satelliteshort}}.
+{: shortdesc}

+Do not use sensitive or personally identifiable information for the names, labels, tags, or other metadata for the following items.
+{: important}

+* {{site.data.keyword.satelliteshort}} resources, such as the names of locations, hosts, {{site.data.keyword.satelliteshort}} Link endpoints, {{site.data.keyword.satelliteshort}} config configurations, versions, subscriptions, cluster group names, or storage configurations.
+* {{site.data.keyword.satelliteshort}}-enabled service resources, such as the names of service instances or clusters.
+* Kubernetes resources that run in clusters in your {{site.data.keyword.satelliteshort}} location, such as the names of deployments, pods, services, or config maps.
+* Any other resources that run in your {{site.data.keyword.satelliteshort}} location.

 ## How is my information stored, backed up, and encrypted?
 {: #sat-data-encryption}